“Be the reason someone smiles. Be the reason someone feels loved and believes in the goodness in people.”

 She’s a frail old woman, visibly somewhere in her seventies, always dressed in the sort of clothes that blend into the world and her hair tucked high into a bun with a dazzling smile plastered on her face.
 I don’t know her name, where she’s from or how long she’s been running that little roadside stall, situated just a few metres before the road curves into another street.

 The shop itself is a cute old thing, its built almost tailored to fit into that little spot by the roadside.
 There’s an aluminium roof over it, a blue metal sheet that sparkles blindingly in the sun.
 On a little wooden box that stretches across half the width of the shop is where she exhibits all the treasures her shop has to offer.
 There are jars of candy; all sorts; white, green or blue and further down the wooden aisle, you can see clear plastic packets of clean, shiny new pencils, pens and erasers.
 The clear rulers; big and small are hung on the wall behind her because they’re too lanky, to look at home, among the other paraphernalia she houses.
-From the roof hangs a bunch of canes for the teachers, they’re made from good quality bamboo and while its main purpose is to maintain discipline, it’s bought for games and building childhood fantasies too.
+From the roof hangs a bunch of canes for the teachers, they’re made from good quality bamboo and while their main purpose is to maintain discipline, they’re bought for games and building childhood fantasies too.

 While the shop itself is a fantasy house of wonder, she’s the one who gives it a soul, painting a picture of kindness sending pangs of affirmation across all who pass her and her trusty shop.
 Every time I pass that shop, she’s there behind the wooden box; partially hidden by a cloth hanging from the roof and the canes; beaming at her young customers as they purchase one candy after the next.